UEFI-code/GlitchedFace/README.md

 This repository is intended solely for visual reference and archival purposes. **No model weights or training procedures are provided.**

-## 🧱 Architecture (Abstract Only)

-The discriminator was purposefully weakened using non-standard convolution parameters (e.g., irregular kernel sizes, large strides).
-This led to failure in providing sufficient training pressure, encouraging the generator to learn unstable or symbolic features.

-**Exact architecture and training details have been omitted.**

 ---

 ## 📜 License & Usage Restrictions

-This project is released under a **Non-Commercial, No Redistribution** license:
+This project is released under a **Non-Commercial** license:

-- ❌ Commercial use is strictly prohibited
+- Commercial use is strictly prohibited
-- ❌ Reposting, mirroring, or dataset extraction is not allowed
-- ❌ No reuse of samples, models, or latent vectors for further training or AI development
-- ✅ Use is permitted only for personal viewing, academic inspiration, or non-public research
+- Redistribution is only allowed with proper citation and credit on this repository

 ---